Children’s requests: why it’s important to respond constructively

 Often, you’ll be able to say yes.
 At other times, you might be able to negotiate with your child and come up with a solution you can both accept.
 Either way, consistent and fair responses from you will help your child learn the best way to ask for things.

 When you need to say no

-Saying no can be hard – after all, you want to make your child happy.
-But sometimes children can’t have what they want.
+Sometimes children can’t have what they want.
 Here’s how to make saying no work for you:

 - Offer something else, if you can.
 For example, ‘I can’t buy you this because it’s too expensive.
 Let’s go home and make our own snack together’.

 - Give your child constructive feedback.
-If your child accepts no for an answer, give lots of praise.
+If your child accepts no for an answer, give plenty of praise.
 For example, ‘I really liked the way you said “OK” when I said no’.
 Or ‘It was great how we worked that out together’.

 Being able to take no for an answer is an important social and emotional skill.
 It’s part of helping children learn how to self-regulate and handle disappointment.
-Saying no to your child also shows him when and how to be assertive.
+Saying no to your child also shows them when and how to be assertive.